-- 4) From the list at the top choose a symbols font such as Wingdings and then select a symbol to use for your bullets. - 5) Alternatively you could click the Insert Picture icon and then select a picture to use as a bullet symbol. - 6) When you are satisfied with your selection, click OK to complete the creation of the style. - 7) Select the ingredients for the first recipe and apply the new Ingredients style.
+- 4) From the list at the top choose a symbols font such as Wingdings or Webdings and then select a suitable symbol to use for your bullets. - 5) Alternatively, you could click the Insert Picture icon and then select a picture to use as a bullet symbol. - 6) When you are satisfied with your selection, click OK to complete the creation of the style. - 7) Select the ingredients for the first recipe and apply the new Ingredients style.

-Note If the style doesn't appear in your main list of styles, click the Multilevel List icon styles.
+Note If the style doesn't appear in your main list of styles, click the Multilevel List icon in your ribbon.
 You will be able to select the new list style from the menu which appears.